palistra/devops-demolabs/Lab-1-Order-Pipeline.md

 ## Task 4: Add Order Delivery Pipeline
 Now that you have a Git repository clone of the code, we will add a Delivery Pipeline to deploy it and test it.

-  1. Click on the **+** plus icon on the right side of the screen to add a Tool Integration.
+  1. Click on **Add a Tool** on the right side of the screen to add a Tool Integration.
   2. Click on **Delivery Pipeline** to create a new Delivery Pipeline (we will add tool integrations to this).
   3. Under 'Pipeline name:', enter "orders-api-toolchain-lab".